-Thank you for your feedback. , 2.3 and 2.7 - the SMEWG advised to retain these PCs are they ortant to the performance of the unit outcomes. the SMEWG advised to remove this PC. , 2.3 and 2.7 - the SMEWG advised to retain these PCs are they ortant to the performance of the unit outcomes. , 2.3 and 2.7 - the SMEWG advised to retain these PCs are they ortant to the performance of the unit outcomes.
-THE SIME WO advised to remove this i C. has been revised in light of stakeholder feedback and the nent to treat specific ailments and conditions has been removed, laced with identification and explanation of treatments for six of the mmon/simple hoof ailments and conditions.
-In addition to these ents the individual must have 'provided a brief written report to a rian or farrier describing a hoof care condition and requesting st advice'. has been revised in light of stakeholder feedback and the list of ments and conditions has been reduced to reflect six of the more n/simple ailments and conditions.
+Stakeholder Comments and I dentified Issues Consideration and Proposed Resolution companies provide reports on the horse condition via telephone during the transport.
+ACMEQU3X9 Carry out basic hoof care procedures RTO, NT PC2.1 'bandages and other medications required': Noted.
+Thank you for your feedback. purpose separating this from farrier tools PC2.3: request to be in knowledge - if your carrying out hoof care maintenance the likelihood of their being an injurie is not high leaving 2.3 as it covers subject PC2.4 'remove restraints': ? is this the halter ? why would it be removed before the horse has been place into its "accommodation" PC2.7 'monitor horse recovery': why does the horse have to be injured ?
+PCs 2.1, 2.3 and 2.7 - the SMEWG advised to retain these PCs are they are important to the performance of the unit outcomes.
+PC2.4 - the SMEWG advised to remove this PC. monitor horse hoof health, follow workplace procedure for reporting and recoding maintenance PE: The PE will not be able to be delivered from our RTO.
+The skills involved with treating and correcting the above hoof conditions are way above the target market that complete this unit, which does not involve you being a farrier or vet.
+KE bullets 3c, d, e, f, h & i: This knowledge will not The PE has been revised in light of stakeholder feedback and the requirement to treat specific ailments and conditions has been removed, and replaced with identification and explanation of treatments for six of the more common/simple hoof ailments and conditions.
+In addition to these adjustments the individual must have 'provided a brief written report to a veterinarian or farrier describing a hoof care condition and requesting specialist advice'. be useful, they would never come across nor should they attempt to identify an treat - welfare issue The KE has been revised in light of stakeholder feedback and the list of hoof ailments and conditions has been reduced to reflect six of the more common/simple ailments and conditions.
+Industry Association, National General: Why has shoeing knowledge been brought back into this unit?
+That should be covered in the Farrier units.
+APP paragraph 1 'This unit does not cover hoof care advice': Seems that it does cover this.
+Some of the examples listed are very complex and not really basic hoof care.
+Noted.
 Thank you for your feedback.
-It the SMEWG advised that emergency shoe removal is a sary skill and it fits best in this unit compared to a routine horse init or higher level farrier units.
-It ragraph 1 'This unit does not cover hoof care advice' The term has been changed to 'replace', to convey the message that the less of this unit are not intended to replace the services provided by a ravet, and the list of ailments and conditions in the PE and KE hen reduced and simplified to reflect this message.
-PC2.3 has been hanged.
-Ithat included removal of restraints has been deleted.
-Ithe SMEWG advised to retain "monitor horse recovery" as this is a al al be
+General: the SMEWG advised that emergency shoe removal is a necessary skill and it fits best in this unit compared to a routine horse health unit or higher level farrier units.
+APP paragraph 1 'This unit does not cover hoof care advice' The term 'cover' has been changed to 'replace', to convey the message that the outcomes of this unit are not intended to replace the services provided by a PC2.3 covers the subject.
+Why remove halter before putting horse back in accommodation?
+Monitor horse recovery suggests illness or injury.
+Should this be in basic Hoof care?
+E3: Should this be in Basic Hoof Care?
+Surely in Farrier Course or Trimmer Course? farrier or a vet, and the list of ailments and conditions in the PE and KE have been reduced and simplified to reflect this message.
+PC2.3 has been left unchanged.
+PC 2.4 that included removal of restraints has been deleted.
+PC 2.6 the SMEWG advised to retain "monitor horse recovery" as this is a part of the unit outcomes, especially in the context of keeping records and consulting with a professional hoof care practitioner